01 a

 Advocacy Top

-Advocacy can easy account for 50% of my job.
-At Microsoft, I partnered with two design peers to lead communication and education efforts for our system.
-As a part of this initiative, I created reference modules within Figma that provided designers with quick and digestible tutorials on key features of the system, without requiring them to launch new browser tabs.
-Here's an example of a module that I made to explain our implementation of design tokens using Figma Variables.
+Advocacy often accounts for up to 50% of my role.
+At Microsoft, I collaborated with two design peers to lead communication and education efforts for our system.
+As part of this initiative, I created reference modules within Figma that offered designers quick, digestible tutorials on key system features—without requiring them to open new browser tabs.
+One example is a module I created to explain our implementation of design tokens using Figma Variables.

 A module that I made at Microsoft to train team members on our usage of Figma Variables

-On Apollo, I implemented a recurring bi-weekly office hours meeting where all designers, engineers, and product stakeholders could openly ask questions and provide feedback.
-I also created digestible five-minute Loom videos to explain features and updates to the system.
+On Apollo, I implemented a recurring bi-weekly office hours session where designers, engineers, and product stakeholders could openly ask questions and provide feedback.
+Additionally, I created concise five-minute Loom videos to explain new features and updates to the system, making it easier for team members to stay informed.

 A Loom video that I made to describe recent changes to our Textfield component

 The other side of advocacy comes in the form of governance.
 I view this as a necessary evil, and it's something that I have strong feelings about.
-I believe that governance should be automated as much as possible to remove bias, and that the manual parts should be flexible enough for consumers to be able to explore both within and outside of the system, while maintaining its overall integrity.
+I believe governance should be as automated as possible to eliminate bias.
+For the manual aspects, they should be flexible enough to allow consumers to explore both within and outside the system, while still maintaining its overall integrity.

 Automation Top